sspanak/dimmusaurus/README.md

 * `$ make db-backup`: exports the data from all content tables to `.csv` files, one per each table, then packs them in a `.tar`.
 The resulting tarball will be in `db/` directory.
 Date and time will be appended to the filename, so _**it is safe to run it multiple times**.
 No backups will be overwritten._
 * `$ make db-import`: Looks for a file named `ds.db.tar` in the `db/` directory, created using `$ make db-backup` _(Note the tarball filenames!)_.
 If the file is found, **for each `.csv`** in the tarball, it **truncates the corresponding table** in the database, **then inserts the new data**.
 Unrelated tables will not be affected.
 * `$ make tar`: builds the django site (including images), then makes a compressed tarball out of it.
 Also, includes necessary install scripts.
 Check [Deployment](#deployment) for more info.

+### License
+The source code and the logo image are licensed under the conditions described in [LICENSE.txt](LICENSE.txt).
+"Griffy" font is under [SIL Open font license](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+"Noto Sans" font is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+All other libraries are under licenses provided with their source code.